z-tofu/music_bot/README.md

 # Discord Music Bot

-A feature-rich Discord music bot that allows users to play music from YouTube, Spotify, and more in Discord voice channels.
+A feature-rich Discord music bot that allows users to play music from YouTube and Spotify in Discord voice channels.

 ## Features